Convergence of space-discretised gKPZ via Regularity Structures: Solving the Generalised KPZ Equation

 then all the $p$-th moments of $\dsG$ satisfy \eqref{elgass1}.

 Further if for every subset $\bar\dsV\subseteq\dsV$, such that $|\bar\dsV|\ge 3$, one has the following bounds: \beq \eeq \beq \eeq then the $p$-th moments of the graph satisfy \eqref{elgass2}.

-Finally if for every non-empty subset $\bar\dsV\subset\dsV_0$, one has: \beq \eeq \end{proposition} \begin{proof} In the case that $p=1$, \eqref{eq:cond1a} directly gives us \eqref{elgass1}, so we may assume $p\ge 2$.
+Finally, if for every non-empty subset $\bar\dsV\subset\dsV_0$, one has: \beq \eeq then the $p$-th moment of the graph satisfies \eqref{elgass3}. \end{proposition} \begin{proof} In the case that $p=1$, \eqref{eq:cond1a} directly gives us \eqref{elgass1}, so we may assume $p\ge 2$.
 We need to argue that for any subset $\bar{\dsV}\subset\dsV_0$, which is the union of all the nodes in the $p$ copies, satisfies \eqref{elgass1}.
 To this end we introduce the notation $\bar{\dsV}_{j}$ for the nodes in $\bar{\dsV}$ that come from the $j$-th copy; the decomposition $\bar{\dsV}=\cup_{j=1}^p\bar{\dsV}_j$ is what we have in mind.

 Now as in \cite{MH21}, we proceed by decomposing the sum $\sum_{e\in{\dsE}_0({\bar{\dsV}})}\hat{a}_e$.
 The idea is that the nodes in $\dsV_j$ that also lie in $\dsV_\xi$, will lead to a cumulant cycle after contraction which under our strategy can be seen as an edge with weight $3/2+\eta$.
 This means that it will add a weight of $\tfrac{3}{2}|\dsV_j\cap\dsV_\xi|$ to the existing sum.
 Notice that here we have ignored the $\eta > 0$ and will do so in the proof of the other inequalities too.
 This is justified by noticing that apart from \eqref{elgass1}, the inequalities we are interested in are strict, and in the case of \eqref{elgass1} we have an arbitrarily small constant, $\kappa$, on the other side which can be adjusted in conjunction with $\eta$.
-The nodes which are not attached to leaves, are unchanged and hence we are able to make the following calculation:
+The nodes which are not attached to leaves, are unchanged and hence we are able to make the following calculation: \be \ee where the last inequality follows from recalling $p\ge 2$ and setting $\kappa' := 2\kappa$, proving \eqref{elgass1} for $p$-th moments.